peter28data/data-modeling/README.md

 ### Granularity

-In this case the Customer ID, Product ID, and City ID are the lowest points of Granularity that serve as Identifiers for Business Insights such as Customer Sentiment Analysis.
+The Customer ID, Product ID, and City ID are the lowest points of Granularity that serve as Identifiers for Business Insights such as Customer Sentiment Analysis.

 ---